irahuldutta02/expense-ease-tracker/README.md

 cd expense-ease-tracker
 ```

-### 2. Create a .env file in the server folder, client folder and set up the environment variables accordingly the .env copy files are provided in the respective folders
+### 2. Create a .env file in the server folder, client folder and set up the environment variables accordingly the sample.env files are provided in the respective folders.

 ### 3. Install dependencies and run the server